Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 It became a centre for textiles and shoemaking until the early 1900s.
 The ex-largest insurance company, Aviva, or Norwich Union, was established in the 16th century and then proceeded to go global.

-> It was relatively isolated until the railway arrived in 1846.
+> Norwich was relatively isolated until the railway arrived in 1846.
 It was faster to go to Amsterdam by boat than travel to London.

 Since then, it has had a complete revolution.
 Norwich is now the eighth most prosperous shopping location in the UK, with old-fashioned industrial buildings and factories being redeveloped and gentrified into new places such as Riverside, Castle Quarter, and Chantry Place.
+And definitely *not* Anglia Square.

 There has been a constant flow of students and academics in the area, fuelled by the UEA, which has close connections to world-renowned Cambridge Universities.
 The UEA also houses the John Innes Centre, which has provided global breakthroughs in the fields of biology and sciences, and Tyndall Centre for Climate Change, equally as significant.
-This has transformed the economy into a quaternary knowledge economy, supporting high-tech and scientific quaternary sector jobs, comparing to around 250 years ago, when it was just primary and secondary sector hub, involving large amounts of manufacturing and farm labour.
+This has transformed the economy into a **quaternary knowledge economy**, supporting high-tech and scientific quaternary sector jobs, comparing to around 250 years ago, when it was just primary and secondary sector hub, involving large amounts of manufacturing and farm labour.

 Norwich is a commuter town too, with people coming into work from surrounding villages, and good transport links with goods moved into Norfolk via the M11 and A14.
 This has continued to attract investment by transnational corporations.

 ### Shifting flows of people
 At the heart of it, people are what turn a space into a multifaceted place.
 The exact stage in people's lives determines and influence where people live.
 For example, the location and housing tenureand house type, and by extent, the place profile.

 The local availability of a resource or natural advantage can encourage the growth of a settlement and mould its identity by fuelling industry.
 If these resources run out or global shift occurs for a particular product, technology typically takes over the natural advantage and the place profile can and often change.
-In Norwich for example it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it thanks to globalisation leading to the replacement of local resources.
-Ocean going ships have grown significantly in size and can no longer fit up the River Yare so the riverside docklands fell into decline, much like the London Docklands.
+In Norwich, this **global shift** means that it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it, leading to the replacement of local resources.
+Ocean-going ships have grown significantly in size and can no longer fit up the River Yare, so the riverside docklands fell into decline, much like the London Docklands.
+However, with shifting flows of people, opportunities have arisen in these areas, which are now shopping hubs and entrepreneurial centres of investment.

 ## How do we understand place?

-**Key Ideas**
 > a) People see, experience and understand place in different ways, this can also change over time.
-b) Places are represented through a variety of contrasting formal and informal agencies.
+> b) Places are represented through a variety of contrasting formal and informal agencies.

 **Content A:**
 - The complexities that exist when trying to define place, including the concept of space versus place.